 Introduction

-In this article, we explore how course and catalog admins can edit Content365 Authoring course content and settings.
+In this article, we explore how course and catalog admins can edit Content365 Authoring content and settings.

 IMPORTANT